mjmcnelis/rta_resum/README.md

 	M. McNelis, U. Heinz, Phys.
 Rev. C 101 054901 (2020)
 	M. McNelis, arXiv:2105.06007

-The directory `rta` contains a C++ code that evolves the exact solution of the conformal RTA Boltzmann equation (and several hydrodynamic approximations).
+The directory `rta` contains a C++ code that evolves the exact solution of the conformal RTA Boltzmann equation (and several hydrodynamic models).
 I used this code to generate the plots in my thesis.

 The notebook in `generator_expansion` demonstrates the correspondence betweeen the hydrodynamic generator and RTA Chapman-Enskog expansion.
 A more concrete proof can be found in Appendix E.1 of the thesis.